nicholsdh/pyhop_anytime/README.md

   expires it will return the best plan it found.
   * The anytime planning implementation is inspired by the algorithm described for the [SHOP3](https://github.com/shop-planner/shop3) planner.
+* Methods are declared in the same way as operators, by simply listing the Python functions corresponding to the
+  methods.
+Alternative task lists for a given method are then specified by using nondeterministic task options.
 * States and goals are consolidated into a single data type.
 Printing states is simplified by the implementation of a `__repr__()` method.
 * Depth-first search is implemented using a Python list as a stack rather